vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 end
 ```

-That's a pretty straightforward piece of code - few branches, and a short loop.
-Lua likes `local` variables where possible, one transgression is the overuse of metatables to keep the code short.
+That's a pretty straightforward piece of code - few branches, and a short loop. `local` variables placed where possible, one small transgression is the overuse of metatables to keep the code short.
 Let's put it under a very crude benchmark with a loop of 1000000 packets to see how it goes.

 ```bash
 $ time ./luatest test.lua